 Unfortunately, there’s no way to directly control whether they show a date or not (or which date they show), but, you can try to ‘manage’ the dates they see and use.

 Table of contents

-We’ve removed the setting because it was leading to confusion.
-Many of our customers felt as if that setting would influence whether or not the date would be shown in the (Google) search results.
+We’ve removed this setting because it was leading to confusion.
+Many of our customers reasonably assumed that the setting would influence whether or not the date would be shown in the (Google) search results.
 In reality, it only influenced the snippet preview in Yoast SEO.